As an Amazon Associate I earn from qualifying purchases.

 I love lasagna.
 I don’t eat many grains anymore and very, very little dairy.
 But lasagna is something I make an exception for on occasion.

-I used brown rice noodles for mine and ended up overcooking them a bit, which is why they look a bit shredded above.
-I had to piece the little pieces together.
+I used brown rice noodles for this clean eating Mexican lasagna and ended up overcooking them a bit, which is why they look a bit shredded above.
+I had to piece the little bits together.
 But a good sturdy whole wheat noodle will usually avoid that situation.
-But then again, it’s not the end of the world if you’re topping your lasagna with cheese.
-Nobody will know the difference!
+But then again, it’s not the end of the world.
+Since you’re topping your lasagna with cheese, nobody will know the difference!

 Clean Eating Mexican Lasagna